maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 ## **Benchmark**

-> Student clearly defines a benchmark result or threshold for comparing performances of solutions obtained.

 As we know that the above mentioned prediction task is a supervised classification problem, we should use tree based classification models which typically outperform other classification models.
 Hence, I would like to use `kNN Classfier` algorithm as a benchmark and beat the benchmark performance both in terms of time to fit the model as well as increase in the prediction accuracy.

 Based on my previous experience with solving the classification problems I have observed that usually `XGBoost` is very consistent with giving better classification accuracy.
 Hence, I have hypothesized the same performance to be delivered by the `XGBoost` algorithm for the given problem.